Tuesday, 5th May 1925

 He cleared his throat.

 – Well, I will talk with the boys.
-And, of course, with Janina.
-In two-three days I should get a wind of what’s going on.
+And, of course, with miss Janina.
+In two-three days I should get wind of what’s going on.
 By the way, give me a monthly pass to the railway workshops.
 Tell them that I will nose around.
 I feel there may be a connection there.

 Friday, 8th May 1925

 For the next days Andrzej wandered seemingly aimlessly through the school and the workshops.
 He chatted with students, teachers, janitors, workshop workers and instructors.
 Played an innocent old man, who can be trusted and is completely harmless.
 With older boys he smoked a secret fag, young ones he asked about home and mollified their homesickness.
-He sat near machines imploring about workers job, admired their milling, lathing, and casting skills.
+He sat near machines enquiring about workers jobs, admired their milling, lathing, and casting skills.
 Gossiped over tea with teachers.
 With old caretakers he took a quiet sip from his hipflask.
 No rush.
 Always took notes only after the conversation.
 He knew that when people see you writing they bottle up.
 Also scribbling distracted him from the real substance.

 Saturday, 9th May 1925